MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/migrate-to-sharepoint-online/how-to-format-your-csv-file-for-data-content-migration.md

 |Target DocLib  <br/> | *Required*  .
 Enter the name of the document library with the SharePoint Online site where the files are to be migrated.  <br/> |
 |Target SubFolder  <br/> | *Optional*  .
 Enter the name of the subfolder in the document library.
 If this column is left empty then the files will be moved to the root level.  <br/> |

-## Using a Json file for data content migration
+## Using a JSON file for data content migration

 > [IMPORTANT]
-> The support of the use of a Json file for data migration is in beta release of the Microsoft product, SharePoint Migration Tool.
+> The support of the use of a JSON file for data migration is in beta release of the Microsoft product, SharePoint Migration Tool.
 The information that follows is as-is and is subject to change without notice.

-The following example shows the Json format used in migrating your data.
+The following example shows the JSON format used in migrating your data.

 As with the CSV files, the minimum required values are Source, Source DocLib, Target Web and Target DocLib.